renode/renode-docs/source/advanced/writing-peripherals.md

 `read`/`write` operations executed by the CPU (usually in the C implementation in the `tlib` submodule) are either directed to the internal memory or passed to the system bus and handled by the framework at the C# level.

 Access to the memory modeled as {risrc}`MappedMemory </src/Emulator/Main/Peripherals/Memory/MappedMemory.cs>` is handled entirely at the C level, all other operations are passed from C to C# via
-{risrc}`TranslationCPU.Read{Byte,Word,DoubleWord}FromBus </src/Emulator/Peripherals/Peripherals/CPU/TranslationCPU.cs#L578-L615>`/
+{risrc}`TranslationCPU.Read{Byte,Word,DoubleWord,QuadWord}FromBus </src/Emulator/Peripherals/Peripherals/CPU/TranslationCPU.cs#L609-L674>`/
-{risrc}`TranslationCPU.Write{Byte,Word,DoubleWord}ToBus </src/Emulator/Peripherals/Peripherals/CPU/TranslationCPU.cs#L617-L654>` functions.
+{risrc}`TranslationCPU.Write{Byte,Word,DoubleWord,QuadWord}ToBus </src/Emulator/Peripherals/Peripherals/CPU/TranslationCPU.cs#L677-L746>` functions.

-NOTE: It is possible to change {risrc}`MappedMemory </src/Emulator/Main/Peripherals/Memory/MappedMemory.cs>` type to {risrc}`ArrayMemory </src/Emulator/Peripherals/Peripherals/Memory/ArrayMemory.cs>` in order to handle all memory operations at the C# level.
+NOTE: It is possible to change {risrc}`MappedMemory </src/Emulator/Main/Peripherals/Memory/MappedMemory.cs>` type to {risrc}`ArrayMemory </src/Emulator/Main/Peripherals/Memory/ArrayMemory.cs>` in order to handle all memory operations at the C# level.
 Keep in mind this might cause a significant drop in performance.
-Also, executing code from {risrc}`ArrayMemory </src/Emulator/Peripherals/Peripherals/Memory/ArrayMemory.cs>` will not be possible.

     ┌──────────────┐  C to C   ┌─────────────┐